"This work of reclaiming memory is filled with a lot of affection, to look at where we've been walking, and what remains of our footprints."

 "The idea of a free and autonomous internet was put into practice by young and vibrant hearts that planted seeds."

-As a transfeminist collective, they worked on several techno-political issues that still pique us today, including private monopolies, deploying open source software and the restrictions by big corporations.
+As a transfeminist collective, they worked on several techno-political issues that still pique us today, including private monopolies, deploying open source software and the restrictions imposed by big corporations.
 The collective provided its own email services – not just out of pride, but to make a political point.
 Similarly, it was a political choice to use OSS like Cinelerra for video editing (even if it crashed a lot) and Audacity to edit audio.
 They worked on hardware and the software and were autonomous.

 As she was shooting the interviews, Menezes heard a phrase repeated that stayed with her.
-Several women mentioned how working in the collective, they “‘learned how to learn’ because we were supporting each other, but it was us for us.
+Several women mentioned how working in the collective, "They 'learned how to learn’ because we were supporting each other, but it was us for us.
 So much of it was about paving the way ourselves, writing tutorials that didn’t exist.
 We learned so we could teach.
 It was a process of great generosity – with ourselves, with others, and with the process itself.”

-This phrase became a key touchpoint as it triggered further memories for Menezes, “I felt very welcomed in Birosca, in that moment of time, because I was the oldest in the group but the youngest when it came to technology.”
+This phrase became a key touchpoint as it triggered further memories for Menezes: “I felt very welcomed in Birosca, in that moment in time, because I was the oldest in the group but the youngest when it came to technology.”
 Menezes was 35 then and most of the other members were a decade younger.
 “I didn’t have the boldness they had to take things apart; I was afraid of breaking them.
 And there, in the project, I started to lose that fear of making mistakes.”

 Learning, teaching and breaking gender norms while doing it

 Working on technology was, of course, going against the grain of gender expectations, but Menezes has an intriguing insight that goes further on how the work on technology intersected with the activists’ lives.
-“Through our time in Birosca, we started to understand the difficulty of accessing technology as a taboo – it was the same taboo that had prevented us from knowing our own bodies…Breaking away from that gave us a powerful sense of autonomy, and we thought it was important to share that, to document this experience.”
+“Through our time in Birosca, we started to understand the difficulty of accessing technology as a taboo – it was the same taboo that had prevented us from knowing our own bodies. […] Breaking away from that gave us a powerful sense of autonomy, and we thought it was important to share that, to document this experience.”

-“No other collective was discussing the same things as us – feminism, gender and technology,” said Fernandes.
+“No other collective was discussing the same things as us – feminism, gender and technology,” says Fernandes.
 “We talked about how society wouldn’t enable us to get to know ourselves sexually, just like not knowing how to open a PC and find out if that motherboard worked, and how it worked.”

 Menezes and other women from the collective thought it was crucial to share this aspect and to document this experience.
-“Making the film made me revisit the importance of this desire to learn,” she added.
+“Making the film made me revisit the importance of this desire to learn,” she adds.
 “Because at that moment it wasn't clear, but now, looking back at this process through the film, it’s much clearer how important it was to have been part of it all.”

 A legacy of thinking and nurturing